14. How would you describe your national identity?

 Tina was born in Kenya but now lives in England.
 Her mother is Japanese and her father is English.
 Tina has spent a great deal of time in Japan and feels a strong connection to the country.
 Tina describes her identity as British-Japanese.

-She also selects the option that says "Other" and enters "Japanese".
+She also selects the tick box option that says "Other" and writes "Japanese".

 National identity not listed

-If yours isn't listed, select "Other" and enter your national identity in the space provided, such as Cornish, Irish, Polish or Indian.
+If yours isn't listed, select "Other" and write in your national identity in the space provided, such as Cornish, Irish, Polish or Indian.
 You can give more than one answer if you want to.

 You can also use this space to record a community or regional identity.